freezingsaddles/freezing-teams/README.md

 GROUP BY athlete_id
 ```

-Remember to filter out the non-competitors and add zero-point rows for any athletes who (:shame:) failed to ride.

 ### Prior points

 The prior points CSV should look just like the athletes CSV.
 Don't fill in with zeroes; if an athlete is missing